hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

 - NetFlow
   - a unidirectional stream of packets between a given source and destination
+  - provide statistics on packets flowing through the router
+  - the standard for acquiring IP operational data from IP networks
+  - monitor from Layer 2 to 4
   - a flow identified as the combination of the following key fields:
     - Source IP address
     - Destination IP address